cosmos/sdk-tutorials/scavenge/tutorial/11-run.md

 scavengeD add-genesis-account $(scavengeCLI keys show me -a) 1000foo,100000000stake scavengeD add-genesis-account $(scavengeCLI keys show you -a) 1foo
 ```
 Notice we've combined two commands, which includes one from the Daemon and one from the CLI.
-The CLI command queries the accounts that we created but displays just their addresses.
-Addresses are a bit like the User ID.
+The CLI command queries the accounts that we created but displays just their addresses. **Addresses are a bit like user IDs**.
 You'll also notice that we added some coins to the different users.
 For the user `me` we added some token called `foo` as well as some token called `stake`.
 We will be using `stake` within the Proof-Of-Stake validation process.
 Since the user `me` is the only user with `stake`, they will be the only **Validator** interacting with this application.
-That's great for our purposes since we're just playing around, but if you were to run an applicaiton in production, you might want to have a lot more Validators helping to make sure your app runs correctly.
+That's great for our purposes since we're just playing around but if you were to run an application in production you might want to have a more Validators helping to make sure your app runs correctly.

-Before we start the application up it's good to configure your CLI to know that it will be interacting with this app, and not any other one.
-These commands will tell the CLI to talk just to this application:
+Before we start the application it's good to configure your CLI to know that it will be interacting with this app, and not any other one.
+These commands will tell the CLI to talk to just this application:

 ```bash
 scavengeCLI config chain-id scavenge